 - How feasible is it to construct a safe room and what are the costs?

 Section 2.5 of FEMA P-320 includes guidance to help building owners determine the level of risk posed by these extreme events and can help people decide whether to install a safe room.

 Q4.
 My house has a basement.
 Do I need a safe room?

 A4.
 Some strong tornadoes have resulted in loss of floor framing, collapse of basement walls and death and injuries to individuals taking refuge in a basement.
 The acceptable level of protection is an individual decision.
-A basement may be the safest place to seek shelter in a home without a safe room but the basement will not provide the same level of protection as a safe room unless it has been designed and constructed in accordance with FEMA P-320 and FEMA P-361.
+A basement may be the safest place to seek shelter in a home without a safe room but the basement will not provide the same level of protection as a safe room unless it has been designed and constructed in accordance with FEMA P-320 or FEMA P-361.